 Complementary colors are those located directly opposite each other on the color wheel.
 The most famous example of such a pair is red and green.
 These colors lie on opposite sides of the circle, forming a strong contrast.

-In design, it is important to set priority between two opposing hues.
+In design, it is essential to establish a priority between two opposing hues.
 One hue is dominant, while the other serves as an accent.
-This approach avoids visual competition and helps the viewer perceive the composition harmoniously.
+This approach avoids visual competition, allowing the viewer to perceive the composition harmoniously.

 Advantages:

-• Mutual enhancement of hues through the contrasting effect, making them more vibrant and lively.
+- The mutual enhancement of hues through contrast makes them appear more vibrant and lively.

 Limitations: